v2south/BinBayes/README.md

 a[3]           -1.45065339  0.535163576
 a[4]           -0.71871493  1.922685809
 ```
-To create the boxplots and density plots summarizing the posterior dis- tribution, we can first use the varnames() function in R to see all the variable names in the post summary component of the fitted model.
+To create the boxplots and density plots summarizing the posterior distribution, we can first use the varnames() function in R to see all the variable names in the post summary component of the fitted model.
 We then ex- tract the corresponding variables to create posterior density plots and item effect boxplots for the parameters that we are interested in.
 For example:

 ```
 > varnames(M4_result$post_summary)